-Let’s take the point of view of cartoonists and cheer up.
-No matter where the book is heading, it will stay with us, in one form or another.
+Cheer up.
+No matter where the book is heading, it will stay with us in one form or another.

-15 cartoons about the future of books
+20 cartoons about the future of books

 An impressive library.
 A cartoon by Jeffery Koterba, cartoonist, writer, and musician. ⇢ Credits and more info.

 An e-reader arrives in kitchen and what happens next.
 A cartoon by Tom Gauld. ⇢ Credits and more info.

 A future for bookstores.
 “People say that print is dying but I hope that some experiences will never change.
 Dear all bookstores, please don’t die!” ⇢ Credits and more info.